Many mortgages for over 60s do not feature on the leading comparison sites.

 Does the Rio mortgage calculator suggest the maximum you can borrow, based on your income and home value?

 The exact functionality of a Retirement Interest Only (RIO) mortgage calculator can vary depending on the specific tool or calculator you are using.
-However, many RIO mortgage calculators are designed to provide an estimate of the maximum amount you can borrow based on your income, home value, and other financial factors.
+However, many RIO mortgage calculators are designed to estimate the maximum amount you can borrow based on your income, home value, and other financial factors.

-Keep in mind that the results from such calculators are typically estimates and should not be considered as formal offers.
+Remember that the results from such calculators are typically estimates and should not be considered formal offers.
 For accurate information and to explore your RIO mortgage options further, it’s advisable to consult with mortgage advisors or directly with lenders who can conduct a more comprehensive assessment of your eligibility and provide specific loan offers based on your circumstances.

 Are the best Rio mortgages rates only available to people with a low loan to value?

-While having a lower loan-to-value (LTV) ratio can potentially lead to more favourable Retirement Interest Only (RIO) mortgage rates, it’s not the sole factor determining the best rates.
+While a lower loan-to-value (LTV) ratio can potentially lead to more favourable Retirement Interest-Only (RIO) mortgage rates, it’s not the sole factor determining the best rates.
 LTV is one of many factors that lenders consider when determining mortgage rates.

 A lower LTV, which means you have a higher percentage of equity in your home, generally makes you a lower-risk borrower.
 This can lead to more competitive RIO mortgage rates because lenders perceive less risk in lending to you.